yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 }
 {code}

-A default implementation of the exception translator is automatically used, which translates most of the relevant exceptions into either Spring data access exceptions, or concrete OpenSpaces runtime exceptions (in the {{org.openspaces.core}} package).
+A default implementation of the exception translator is automatically used, which translates most of the relevant exceptions into either Spring data access exceptions, or concrete OpenSpaces runtime exceptions (in the `org.openspaces.core` package).

 ## Exception handling for Batch Operations